giokoguashvili/knowledge/networking.md

 ```
 Data Link Layer
     ARP (IPv4)          - Address Resolution Protocol
+                          The Address Resolution Protocol is a communication protocol used for discovering the link layer address, such as a MAC address,
+                          associated with a given internet layer address, typically an IPv4 address

     NDP (IPv6)          - Neighbor Discovery Protocol

 Network Layer
     IP (IPv4/v6)        - Internet Protocol version 4/6

     DHCP                - Dynamic Host Configuration Protocol
+                          Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides an Internet Protocol (IP) host
+                          with its IP address and other related configuration information such as the subnet mask and default gateway.

     STP                 - Spanning Tree Protocol
+                          The Spanning Tree Protocol (STP) is a network protocol that builds a loop-free logical topology for Ethernet networks.
+                          The basic function of STP is to prevent bridge loops and the broadcast radiation that results from them.

     RIP                 - Routing Information Protocol
+                          The Routing Information Protocol (RIP) uses a single routing metric to measure the distance between the source and the destination network.
+                          Each hop in a path from the source to the destination is assigned a hop-count value, which is typically 1.

     OSPF                - Open Shortest Path First
     BGP                 - Border Gateway Protocol
     ICMP                - Internet Control Message Protocol (ping)